 Registration and Hot Breakfast

-We’ll kick off the day with breakfast.
+We’ll kick off the day with a nice breakfast so you’ll have energy for the day.
 You’ll also be provided with lunch and breaks throughout the day.

 Research Basics: Understanding Your Customer Better

 Defining Your Target Customer